 FROM Products_B;

 When duplicate rows are not a concern, or you want to optimize query performance, use UNION ALL instead of UNION.
-In this example, we combine results from Products_A and Products_B tables without removing duplicates, providing faster query execution.
+In this example, we combine results from the Products_A and Products_B tables without removing duplicates, providing faster query execution.

 Limiting result sets using WHERE and LIMIT clauses: